Resolutions for healthy eyes

 Don’t worry – you don't need to go cold turkey.
 There are lots of small changes you can make to give your eyes the break they need and prevent eye strain, including turning off push notifications or making your bedroom a no-tech zone.
 And if your job involves long hours in front of a screen, try adopting the 20/20/20 rule (every 20 minutes, take a 20-second break to focus on something 20 feet away).

-Top tip: Track your daily usage with handy apps like ‘moment.’
+Top tip: Track your daily usage with a mobile app.
 You might be surprised!

 Up the antioxidants